logaretm/vee-validate/docs/guide/README.md

 ## Basic Example

-VeeValidate exposes a `ValidationProvider` component that allows you to validate your fields, simply wrap your field with a `validation-provider` component.
+VeeValidate exposes a `ValidationProvider` component that allows you to validate your fields.
+To validate, wrap your field with a `validation-provider` component:

 ```vue{1,4}
 <ValidationProvider rules="secret" v-slot="{ errors }">